top of page

 WS1a: Understanding innovation – stakeholders’ views

-To gather views we will hold multi-stakeholder workshops and key informant interviews designed in collaboration with our Public Stakeholder Engagement Group (PSEG).
-Stakeholders will include service users, carers, practitioners, managers, commissioners and elected members across all adult social care (ASC) sector.
+To gather views we held multi-stakeholder workshops and key informant interviews designed in collaboration with our Public Stakeholder Engagement Group (PSEG).
+Stakeholders included service users, carers, practitioners, managers, commissioners and elected members across all adult social care (ASC) sector.

-Participants will be asked to consider how innovation is defined by the ASC sector and the range of innovations; who is innovating and where; and the rationale for, critiques and challenges of ASC innovation.
+Participants have been asked to consider how innovation is defined by the ASC sector and the range of innovations; who is innovating and where; and the rationale for, critiques and challenges of ASC innovation.

 • a list of innovations and innovators, showing what innovations are happening, where and by whom